pfrazee/pfrazee.github.io/_posts/2017-11-06-services-with-secure-ledgers.md

 ## Ok, what's decentralized consensus?

 Decentralized consensus is a system where multiple computers can make additions to a blockchain without having to trust each other.
-This involves a lot of technical coordination - thus Proof-of-Work.
+This involves a lot of technical coordination - thus the requirement for Proof-of-Work.

 Decentralized consensus *is intended* to mean that one entity can't control the blockchain network.
 Any newcomer can participate, and ownership is equally distributed among the participants.